Maximally Dense Disc Packings on the Plane

-For $q_{53}<q<q_B$, Packing 53 is no longer a valid guess because one of the disks in Packing $53$ is smaller tha $q$.
-However, it is possible to create an altered version of Packing 53 using Fejes T\'oth's technique in order to make an improved guess for some $q>q_{53}$.
-We will modify it by increasing the medium radius $p$ and the small radius $q$ according to the following constraint which is satisfied by the unaltered packing (See the Appendix for a derivation):
+For $q_{53}<q<q_B$, Packing 53 is no longer a valid guess because one of the disks in Packing $53$ is smaller than $q$.
+However, it is possible to create a perturbed version of Packing 53 using Fejes T\'oth's technique in order to make an improved guess for some $q>q_{53}$.
+We will modify it by increasing the medium radius $p$ and the small radius $q$ according to the following constraint which is satisfied by the unperturbed packing (Appendix \ref{subsection:Fernique-packings}):

-This is to ensure that the medium sized discs remain in contact with each other (Figure (\ref{fig:Connelly}), right).
-Using the quartic formula to solve for $p$, we can write the density of the altered packing entirely in terms of $q$ (Again this will be explained in the Appendix):
+This is to ensure that the medium sized disks remain in contact with each other (Figure (\ref{fig:Connelly}), right).
+Using the quartic formula to solve for $p$, we can write the density of the perturbed packing entirely in terms of $q$ (Appendix \ref{subsection:Fernique-packings}):